ankaAR/bestiario5e/_creatures/ghast.md

 ***Mordisco.*** Ataque de arma cuerpo a cuerpo: +3 al ataque, alcance 5 pies (1.5 mts), una criatura.
 Impacto: 12 (2d8 + 3) puntos de daño perforante.

 ***Claws.*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 10 (2d6 + 3) puntos de daño cortante.
-If the target is a creature other than an undead, it must succeed on a DC 10 Constitution saving throw or be paralyzed for 1 minute.
+If the target is a creature other than an undead, it must succeed on a DC 10 Constitution saving throw or be paralizado for 1 minute.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.